KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/final_overview_for_grant.md

-# Final Overview: GitHub Repository for Robert Edward Grant & Team
+# 01_Repository Overview for Robert Edward Grant & Team

+To navigate this repository, start here → Executive Summary.
+Then explore the three main chapters, followed by deeper modules and scientific references.

 ⸻